 The third and last lake hike I took on Fidalgo Island was Little Cranberry.
 It was probably my least favorite.
 The trail on the east side is quite nice while the trail on the west side required some delicate stepping to avoid sliding into the lake.
 You would want to take your hiking stick along on this one for stability.
 I took a little side trip to this "mine."
+There was no wind that day and the lake was calm.

 As I was nearing the end of my hike around Heart Lake I came upon these black mushrooms.
 I have lived in the Pacific Northwest all my life and never seen black mushrooms.
 I did an Internet search to make sure I wasn't seeing things.
 I think these are sarcosoma mexicana, found in old growth conifer forests, especially around rotting wood.

 Earlier this week I hiked around Heart Lake on Fidalgo Island.
 Heart Lake is the largest one in the Anacortes Community Forest Lands.
 The hike is an easy one of three miles with an elevation gain of 150 feet.
 It's a forest hike with just a few glimpses of the lake.
 You will see lots of trees, mosses and ferns.
+You can see (and download) a map of the hike here.

 The sun was visible for just a moment last night before it slipped behind the Olympic Mountains.
 The weatherman is promising stormy weather - cold and a possibility of snow.